-The proposed project is for the review of Certificate IV in Flour Milling, with an expectation of deletion of the qualification and incorporation of skills into alternative qualifications through new or revised units of competency, including potentially a stream in food processing or a milling skill set.
+The proposed project is to review the Certificate IV in Flour Milling, with an expectation of its deletion and incorporation of skills into alternative qualifications through new or revised units of competency, including potentially a stream in food processing and/or a milling skill set.
 The Certificate IV has not been fully reviewed and redeveloped since 2011.